forseti-security/forseti-security/_docs/_latest/setup/install-with-python-installer.md

 # {{ page.title }}

-This guide explains how to use the Forseti installation tool.
+This guide explains how to use the python-based Forseti installation tool.

 ---